Interactive Map: See the top Halloween costumes in each state - NewsBreak

 ( WGHP ) — If you’re still trying to figure out what you’re going to dress as for Halloween, you’re not alone.

-Google resurrected its “ Frightgeist ” tool once again to explore the latest Halloween trends for 2021 and released the state-by-state data for September 2020.
+Google resurrected its “ Frightgeist ” tool once again to explore the latest Halloween trends for 2021 and released the state-by-state data for September 2020.‘Here for the Holidays’: Netflix releases 2021 holiday lineup before Halloween

 Last year's breakdown includes plenty of trendy topics such as Harley Quinn, Fortnight and Black Widow, as well as some more evergreen costumes such as rabbits, zombies and dinosaurs.